-At this level the reformed criteria now requires learners to read, write order and compare numbers, both positive and negative, of any size and complete calculations with numbers up to one million.
+At this level the reformed criteria now requires learners to read, write, order and compare numbers, both positive and negative, of any size and complete calculations with numbers up to one million.
 At this level learners tended to demonstrate good skills in the use of the four operations and evidence seen indicated that the learners were able to apply these to a range of tasks.
-Working with larger numbers was generally undertaken competently although in some cases errors were seen that may be the result of incorrect input to a calculator as working appeared to support a good understanding of the task requirements but final answers were incorrect.
+Working with larger numbers was generally undertaken competently although in some cases, particularly for Section B of the assessments, errors were seen that may be the result of values being incorrectly inputted to a calculator, as working appeared to support a good understanding of the required mathematical skills and the task requirements but final answers were incorrect.

-Evidence has also been seen to indicate that further practice for learners preparing for assessment in the use of fractions and percentages would be of benefit, especially calculating reverse percentages, i.e. finding the original value when given a discounted or increased value.

-Learners generally indicated the ability to know the equivalences between fractions, decimals and percentage although some very weak responses were also seen.
+There has also been evidence seen that indicated that learners preparing for assessment would benefit in further practice in the use of fractions and percentages, especially calculating reverse percentages, i.e. finding the original value when given a discounted or increased value or being given the difference of two values and asked to calculate what percentage was originally used.
+Learners generally indicated the ability to know the equivalences between mixed fractions, improper fractions, decimals and percentages although some very weak responses were also seen at this level.

-The use of decimals to three places was generally performed well and evidence of this was seen in both sections.
+The use of decimals to three places was generally performed well and evidence of this was seen in both sections of the assessments.